nus-cs2103-AY2223S1/tp/docs/team/tzl0.md

       bill amount, bill date and the payment status of the bill.

   * **Commands**
+    * Implemented class `CommandWord` to enable shortcuts for the long command words.
     * Added `AddAppointmentCommand` to add `Appointment` to the application.
     * Added `AddBillCommand` to add `Bill` to the application.
     * Added `EditAppointmentCommand` to modify the existing `Appointment` in the application.